Sreehari-Sunil/interview-scheduler/interview_scheduler/README.md

 # CSV Uploader API

-This project provides an API to upload a CSV file, validate the content of each row, and save valid records into a database.
-The validation checks include:
+This project provides an API for scheduling interview easily based on the availability of candidate and interviewer:

 1. API for candidates/interviewers to register their available time slots
 2. API which will return interview schedulable time slots as a list which will